SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 Between the `begin` and `end` steps, you need to build your project, execute tests and generate code coverage data.
 This part is specific to your needs and it is not detailed here.

 ### End
 The end step is executed when you add the "end" command line argument.
-It cleans the MSBuild hooks, collects the analysis data generated by the build, the test results, the code coverage and then uploads everything to {instance}
+It cleans the MSBuild/dotnet build hooks, collects the analysis data generated by the build, the test results, the code coverage and then uploads everything to {instance}

 There are only two additional arguments that are allowed for the end step: